qgis/QGIS-Documentation/source/docs/user_manual/print_composer/print_composer.rst

 * Advanced rendering mode is also available for grids (see section Rendering_mode_).

 * The |checkbox| :guilabel:`Draw coordinates` checkbox allows you to add coordinates to the map frame.
+You can choose the annotation numeric format, the options range from decimal to degrees, minute and seconds, with or without suffix, and aligned or not.
+  You can choose which annotation to show.
+The options are: show all, latitude only, longitude only, or disable(none).
+This is useful when the map is rotated.
 The annotation can be drawn inside or outside the map frame.
 The annotation direction can be defined as horizontal, vertical ascending or vertical descending.
-  Finally, you can define the annotation font, the annotation font color, the annotation distance from the map frame and the precision of the drawn coordinates.
+In case of map rotation you can Finally, you can define the annotation font, the annotation font color, the annotation distance from the map frame and the precision of the drawn coordinates.